bitovi/academy/src/typescript/02-ide-support/ide-support.md

 ### StackBlitz

-<a href="https://stackblitz.com/">StackBlitz</a> is a web IDE that's quick to set up.
-This can be run entirely from the browser while providing linting and more, similar to VS Code.
-You can start a project easily, but to save your work you'll need a GitHub account to sign in.
+<a href="https://stackblitz.com/">StackBlitz</a> is a web IDE that’s quick to set up.
+It can be run entirely from the browser and it provides features such as linting, code suggestions, etc.
+You can start a project easily, but you’ll need to sign in with a GitHub account to save your work.

 <img src="../static/img/stackblitz-screenshot.png" width="100%" alt="Screenshot of a TypeScript file in StackBlitz.
 When the name of a variable is hovered over, StackBlitz displays a popover with the interface of the variable." />

+## Next steps

+Next, let’s [set up your local environment](./setting-up-your-environment.html) and create a new TypeScript project.